 The only way to travel by direct by public transport from Phayao to Bangkok is by bus.
-By bus the journey from Phayao to Bangkok is scheduled to take 9 hours 35 minutes.
+By bus the journey from Phayao to Bangkok is scheduled to take from 10 to 11 hours depending on which bus service you take.

 Bus Times from Phayao to Bangkok

-There is currently one direct bus service a day from Phayao to Bangkok Northern Bus Terminal which you can book online.
+There are currently 5 direct bus services a day from Phayao to Bangkok available to book online.

 Buy Tickets from Phayao to Bangkok

-Use the Search Box below to buy bus tickets from Phayao to Bangkok:
+Use the Search Box below to buy your tickets from Phayao to Bangkok:

 Phayao Bus Station